-The size of an image determines the dimension of its render output.
+The size of an image is the unscaled dimension with which an image is rendered.

 The image size can be retrieved via the size, width and height properties.

 The size of an image can be in either of two states: